quicwg/base-drafts/draft-ietf-quic-qpack.md

 either unidirectional stream type MUST be treated as a connection error of type HTTP_CLOSED_CRITICAL_STREAM.

-An endpoint MAY choose not to create an encoder stream if it's not going to be used (for example if its encoder doesn't wish to use the dynamic table, or if the maximum size of the dynamic table permitted by the peer is zero).
+An endpoint MAY avoid creating an encoder stream if it's not going to be used (for example if its encoder doesn't wish to use the dynamic table, or if the maximum size of the dynamic table permitted by the peer is zero).

-An endpoint MAY choose not to create a decoder stream if its decoder sets the maximum capacity of the dynamic table to zero.
+An endpoint MAY avoid creating a decoder stream if its decoder sets the maximum capacity of the dynamic table to zero.

 An endpoint MUST allow its peer to create both the encoder and decoder streams even if the connection's settings prevent their use.